$4,700,000 Verdict in the 134th District Court, Dallas County, Texas.

 $1,500,000 in future loss of earning capacity.

-After more than 25 years representing injury victims in car wrecks, truck wrecks, and motorcycle accidents, the experienced team of professional accident attorneys at Reyes Browne Reilley have seen the consequences of negligence first-hand.
+After more than 30 years representing injury victims in car wrecks, truck wrecks, and motorcycle accidents, the experienced team of Dallas personal injury attorneys at Reyes Browne Reilley have seen the consequences of negligence first-hand.
 If you have sustained injuries because of a car wreck which was not your fault, contact us now for a free and confidential case review.
 Fill out our contact form online, or call (214) 526-7900, and we will get you on the road to recovery.